britishlibrary/peripleo/README.md

 9. Click on `Pages`.
 10. In the 'Source' section, click on 'None' and select `Main`; next to that, select folder `/docs` in the drop-down list.
 11. Click on `Save`.
 12. The system will then give you the URL on which your site is published. **Please note that every time you edit your site it may take a few minutes for it to be rebuilt before the changes are evident**.
+13. You can now check that *Peripleo* is running correctly with the default example configuration, or you can go right ahead and start reconfiguring it to display your own dataset(s).

+## Editing Configuration Files on GitHub

+1. Navigate to your repository and click on `Code`, then select the `Docs` folder.
+2. Configuration is done principally in `peripleo.config.json`, but (optionally) also in `index.html`.
+3. Click on a filename to see its contents, and then on the pencil icon to begin editing.
+4. Configuration settings are described in detail below.
+When you have finished, you need to type a *very* brief description of the changes you have made, and then click on `Commit changes`.
+5. After a minute or so, you can check your modifications by going to your publication URL.

 ## Configuring your map